Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 When piston rings become worn or damaged, they can no longer perform their sealing function properly.

-This can lead to oil and coolant leaks, leaking oil when parked, as well as increased pressure inside the chamber.
-When this happens, oil can actually be forced out of the exhaust port and into the exhaust system.
+This can lead to oil and coolant leaks, leaking oil when parked, and increased pressure inside the chamber.
+When this happens, oil can be forced out of the exhaust port and into the system.

-In addition to causing engine damage, this can also create a fire hazard.
-For these reasons, it is important to replace piston rings when they become damaged.
+In addition to causing engine damage, this can create a fire hazard.
+For these reasons, replacing piston rings when they become damaged is important.

 Faulty engine piston

-An engine piston is responsible for providing the linear force that turns the crankshaft, which in turn rotates the wheels.
+An engine piston is responsible for providing the linear force that turns the crankshaft, which rotates the wheels.

-The piston is also responsible for compressing the air-fuel mixture before ignite it.
+The piston is also responsible for compressing the air-fuel mixture before igniting it.
 If the piston is faulty, it can cause oil to leak from the seals into the combustion chamber.

-When this happens, the oil will burn along with the air-fuel mixture, and will come out of the exhaust pipe as a blue smoke.
+When this happens, the oil will burn with the air-fuel mixture and come out of the exhaust pipe as a blue smoke.

 Clogged PCV Valve

-Crankcase gas is actually fairly clean compared to what goes up the exhaust pipe.
+Crankcase gas is fairly clean compared to what goes up the exhaust pipe.

-However, there are also small amounts of unburned fuel and oil vapors present.
+However, small amounts of unburned fuel and oil vapors are also present.

-If the PCV valve becomes clogged, however, these vapors will build up in the crankcase and eventually find their way into the exhaust stream.
+However, if the PCV valve becomes clogged, these vapors will build up in the crankcase and eventually find their way into the exhaust stream.

-As a result, you may see blue or black smoke coming out of your tailpipe, as well as oil dripping from your exhaust pipe or coating your muffler.
+As a result, you may see blue or black smoke coming out of your tailpipe and oil dripping from your exhaust pipe or coating your muffler.

-While this is usually just a nuisance, it can lead to more serious problems down the road if left unchecked.
+While this is usually just a nuisance, it can lead to more serious problems if left unchecked.

 Therefore, it is important to have your PCV valve checked regularly to prevent oil from entering your exhaust system.